 Oatmeal baths are a popular skin treatment for people who deal with skin issues that cause itching, and a cool oatmeal bath offers significant relief for people looking for a way to cure hives.
-The oats help to soothe skin, relieving a lot of the itchiness you’re dealing with.
-They should also help to reduce some of the inflammation that comes with this skin problem.
+The oats help soothe the skin, relieving a lot of the itchiness you’re dealing with.
+They should also help reduce some of the inflammation that comes with this skin problem.
 To make your own oatmeal bath, start by placing some rolled oats in a food processor or blender.
 Then, you process until the oats turn into a very fine powder.
-Run a cool or tepid bath and add ½ cup of the oat powder into the bathwater.
-Soak your entire body in the oatmeal bath for 25-30 minutes to enjoy the best results.
+Run a cool or tepid bath and pour in 1/2 cup of the oat powder.
+Soak your entire body in the oatmeal bath for 25–30 minutes to enjoy the best results.

 #4 – Drink Various Herbal Teas

-Many different herbal teas make great hives treatment options as well.
+Many different herbal teas make great hive treatment options as well.
 You can buy tea leaves or herb leaves loose to make tea, or you can purchase tea bags.
-If you’re using loose leaf herbs or tea leaves, you’ll need about a teaspoon of leaves or flowers for one cup of water.
-Flower or leaf herbs should be steeped for 10 minutes, while root herbs need to be stepped for 20 minutes.
+If you’re using loose-leaf herbs or tea leaves, you’ll need about a teaspoon of leaves or flowers for one cup of water.
+Flowering or leafy herbs should be steeped for 10 minutes, while root herbs need to be steeped for 20 minutes.
 For the best results, you’ll want to drink 2-4 cups of herbal tea each day.
 The following are some of the best types of herbal tea for treating hives: